Rust-GPU/SPIRV-Tools/porting-plan.md

 - Mapping of large switch-based operand logic into data-driven Rust structures without performance regressions.

 ## Next Up
-1. After the assembler path is stable (and the disassembler honours formatting options), replicate the context plumbing inside the disassembler and ensure GN/Bazel builds can opt into the Rust implementation alongside CMake.
+1. Finish reconciling remaining disassembly fixtures (`BinaryToText.*`, `IndentTest.*`, float_controls2) and update the gating bits accordingly.
+2. Expand the new validator module with structural layout checks (memory model presence, logical ordering) and start plumbing it through the FFI/CLI behind a flag when parity is sufficient.
-2. Keep growing the `spirv-tools-cli` workspace so each legacy CLI has a Rust counterpart with shared Clap parsing, typed configs, and end-to-end tests (once the underlying functionality is ported).
+3. Keep growing the `spirv-tools-cli` workspace so each legacy CLI has a Rust counterpart with shared Clap parsing, typed configs, and end-to-end tests (once the underlying functionality is ported).